taxjar/taxjar-api-docs/source/index.md

 }>
 ```

-This endpoint shows the sales tax rates for a given location.
+Shows the sales tax rates for a given location.

 #### Request